lanK5/lanK5/README.md

 - 👋 Hi, I’m @lanKabogo
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Applications creation
 - 🌱 I’m currently learning Software Development
-- 💞️ I’m looking to collaborate on any Software related task...
+- 💞️ I’m looking to collaborate on any Software related task and IT support.
-- 📫 How to reach me +254781998203...
+- 📫 How to reach me +254781998203
+- Below is some of my work
+-

 <!---
 lanK5/lanK5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.